kifumi/aqua-tutorials/INSTALL.md

 If you need to install `git` follow the instructions [here](https://help.github.com/articles/set-up-git/).

-### 2. Refer to Qiskit installation
+### 2. Refer to Qiskit Terra installation

-Qiskit AQUA depends on Qiskit Core.
-While installation of Qiskit AQUA will automatically install Qiskit we encourage you to read the
+Aqua depends on Qiskit Terra.
+While installation of Aqua will automatically install Qiskit Terra we encourage you to read the
 [Qiskit tutorial installation](https://github.com/Qiskit/qiskit-tutorial/blob/master/INSTALL.md#2-install-qiskit)
 and follow the recommendation there for setting up a virtual environment.

-### 3. Install Qiskit AQUA
+### 3. Install Aqua

-_**Note**: If you plan to run the Qiskit AQUA Chemistry you may like to skip to step 4 below, since that will automatically install Qiskit AQUA as its dependency._
+_**Note**: If you plan to run the Aqua Chemistry you may like to skip to step 4 below, since that will automatically install Aqua as its dependency._

-The latest release version of Qiskit AQUA should be the one installed.
+The latest release version of Aqua should be the one installed.

 The latest release can be installed using